jcomellas/mlapi/README.md

 This implementation addresses the public and private sides of the API.
 There are two main modules:
 1) ``mlapi``: which provides uncached access to the API; and 2) ``mlapi_cache``: which caches the results returned by the API.
-Bear in mind that the current implementation still does not clean up stale cache entries once they've expired unless they are being overwritten.
+The cached entries are automatically removed once they expire.

 Requirements
 ============